 Platform: Windows, PlayStation, Xbox, Online

-Apache: Air Assault is a combat style flight simulator featuring a number of customizable Apache helicopter variants.
-The core objective in this game is to try and stop various terrorist attacks (fictional) in unstable regions of the world.
-The game can be played in both single player and multiplayer mode.
+Apache: Air Assault is a combat style flight simulator featuring several customizable Apache helicopter variants.
+The core objective of this game is to try and stop various terrorist attacks (fictional) in unstable regions of the world.
+The game can be played in both single-player and multiplayer mode.
 Both IGN and GameSpot gave Apache a 7.5 out of 10.

 Bell 412 Image Courtesy: Stuart Cassie

 FlightGear is a free, open-source flight simulator.
 The project’s aim is to create a sophisticated flight simulator, which can be used in research or academic purposes.
-But the beauty of an open-source software is that anybody can use it on Windows, Mac, Linux and FreeBSD platforms.
+But the beauty of open-source software is that anybody can use it on Windows, Mac, Linux, and FreeBSD platforms.

 The only weakness that I can think of is its lack of realistic virtual cockpit.

-Microsoft Flight Simulator X or FSX is an award winning flight simulation game developed by Microsoft Game Studios exclusively for windows.
-The original game only features two helicopters; the rookie Robinson R22 and Agusta Westland AW101, however you can always use add-ons.
+Microsoft Flight Simulator X or FSX is an award-winning flight/helicopter simulation game developed by Microsoft Game Studios exclusively for windows.
+The original game only features two helicopters; the rookie Robinson R22 and Agusta Westland AW101, however, you can always use add-ons.

 While the helicopter simulation on FSX might not be as accurate as you expected it to be, they certainly worth your time.
-You can download many well known helicopters from manufactures such as Bell, Eurocopter and Boeing.
+You can download many well-known helicopters from manufacturers such as Bell, Eurocopter, and Boeing.
 It’s available on Nemeth Designs and Hovercontrol.

 Bell 407 in X-Plane 11